A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: The Proof of Theorem 8.1.

-Before turning to the proof of Proposition~A we prove Theorem~A with its help. \demo{Proof of Theorem A} The proof of Part a.) is contained in the previous estimates of the Appendix.
-Part b.) can be obtained by differentiating the second formula in (2.24), and applying formula (A8). \enddemo \demo {Proof of Proposition A} Some calculation yields that because of properties $K_4(n)$, $J(n)$ relations (A6) and (A7) the Fourier transforms $\tilde{\bold U}_{n}^{(1)} \tilde\varphi_n(f_n(\xi,T))$, $\tilde{\bold U}_{n}^{(2)}\tilde\varphi_n(f_n(\xi,T))$ satisfy the inequalities
+{\bf Proof of Theorem 8.1}.\/ The proof of Part a.) is contained in the previous estimates of the Appendix.
+Part b.) can be obtained by differentiating the second formula in (\ref{2.24}), and applying formula (\ref{A8}).